 An author of over 100 peer-reviewed manuscripts, book chapters and case reports, Dr. Goodman has been published in many national and international journals, including Science, The New England Journal of Medicine, Proceedings of the National Academy of Science, Brain Research, The Journal of Neuroscience, Epilesia, Neurology, The Journal of Clinical Neurochemistry and The European Journal of Neurology.
 He has presented his research at the leading medical conferences both in the United States and around the world.
 Dr. Goodman also belongs to numerous medical and surgical societies and professional associations such as the American Association for the Advancement of Science, the American Association of Neurological Surgeons, the Congress of Neurological Surgeons and the American Epilepsy Society.

-Prior to his appointments at St. Luke’s-Roosevelt and Beth Israel, Dr. Goodman served as senior attending physician on the surgical faculty at New York-Presbyterian/Columbia University Medical Center and Associate Professor of Clinical Neurological Surgery at Columbia University College of Physicians & Surgeons.
-Dr. Goodman will continue to maintain his academic appointment at Columbia, for which St. Luke’s and Roosevelt serve as teaching affiliates.
+Prior to his appointments at Mount Sinai St. Luke's Roosevelt and Mount Sinai Beth Israel, Dr. Goodman served as senior attending physician on the surgical faculty at New York-Presbyterian/Columbia University Medical Center and Associate Professor of Clinical Neurological Surgery at Columbia University College of Physicians & Surgeons.
+Dr. Goodman will continue to maintain his academic appointment at Columbia, for which St. Luke's and Roosevelt serve as teaching affiliates.

 Dr. Goodman received his MD and PhD degrees from Johns Hopkins University School of Medicine.
 He completed a general surgery internship at Columbia-Presbyterian Medical Center, did a post-doctoral laboratory research fellowship in Neurology at Memorial Sloan-Kettering Cancer Center and completed a neurological surgery residency at Columbia’s Neurological Institute.
 He was a Visiting Fellow in Epilepsy Surgery at The Montreal Neurological Institute for Epilepsy Surgery.